brunomioto/splits_nupgen/README.md

 ## Installation

-You can install the development version of splits_nupgen from [GitHub](https://github.com/) with:
+You can install the development version of splitsNupgen from [GitHub](https://github.com/) with:

 ``` r